 6. Mine customer queries for insights

-In addition, machine learning can analyze trending topics and provide a better understanding of content gaps in the knowledge base.
-This function also delivers insights on how customers are talking or thinking about certain topics, which brands can use to inform new product releases and marketing strategies.
+Machine learning can also analyze trending topics and provide a better understanding of content gaps in the knowledge base.
+This function also delivers insights into how customers are talking or thinking about certain topics, which brands can use to inform new product releases and marketing strategies.

 7. Enable seamless escalation